Mythorelics

 Rashid died in 1192, ‘93 or ’94, and was succeeded by men appointed from Alamuut, which then undertook closer supervision over Masyaf.
 The penultimate Nazari Imam at Alamuut, Ala ad-Din Muhammad III, ruled 1221 to 1255, named by Marco Polo as the “Old Man in the Mountain”… was assassinated on December 1 1255 and succeeded by his son, Rukn al-Din al-Hasan ibn Muhammad Khunshah (aka Kahirshah), who surrendered to the Mongols in November 1256.
 Rukn al-Din’s son Shams al-Din Muhammad succeeded and upon his death the line split; the Mu’mini line has only a few thousand followers, all in Syria.

-Despite lack of extensive enduring success, some still thrive.
-The Shi’a Imami Isma’ili Muslims are currently led by 88 year old Prince Shah Karim Al-Husayni, the Aga Khan IV, their 49th Imam.
-A successful businessman and horse-breeder, he claims direct descent from Prophet Muhammad, and lives in Mumbai, India.
+Yet despite lack of military endurance, some Nizaris still thrive.
+The Shi’a Imami Isma’ili Muslims, currently led by 88 year old Prince Shah Karim Al-Husayni, the Aga Khan IV, their 49th Imam a successful businessman and horse-breeder, who claims direct descent from Prophet Muhammad, and lives in Mumbai, India, can be seen as one.
 Aga Khan (from a Turkic term for older brother, aga means respected lord) views Islam as a thinking, spiritual faith that upholds human dignity, teaching compassion (helping the weak), tolerance, acceptance, generosity, forgiveness, unity, respect, courage, honesty, humility, and fidelity.
-He has said, "The truth about a man as much as about a country or an institution is better than legend, myth and falsehood."
+He's said, "The truth about a man as much as about a country or an institution is better than legend, myth and falsehood."

 Ismaili groups still live in small pockets in parts of the Middle East (Syria and Iran), central and South Asia (Pakistan and India), and even Africa.
 Most live in India and Pakistan, where they’re known as Khojas (and give allegiance to the Aga Khan).
 Soviet scholars have pin-pointed small Isma’ili communities in central Asia, well isolated by treacherous terrain, but information on them is but scant.